Dynalon/reactive-state/README.md

   * wrist-friendly with no boilerplate code, string constants or endless switch statements
   * typed Actions based on RxJS Subjects
   * dynamically add and remove reducers during runtime (usefull in lazy-loaded application modules)
+  * no need for async middlewares such as redux-thunk/redux-saga; actions are Observables and can be composed and transformed asynchronously leveraging RxJS built-in operators
   * single Store concept as in Redux, but with linked standalone stores representing slices/substates for easy reducer composition and sub-tree notifications

 Example Usage